wcfjeffrey/jeffreywoo-smart-price-comparison-ai-model/README.md

 This project showcases how AI can reshape procurement and supply chain management by:
 - Digitizing strategic sourcing with predictive modeling and real-time insights
 - Enhancing procurement decisions through scenario simulations and supplier ranking
-- Optimizing purchasing costs with 15-25% average savings across test categories
+- Optimizing purchasing costs with high cost savings across test categories
 - Driving supply chain resilience by identifying alternative suppliers automatically
 - Promoting data-driven procurement with secure handling of pricing intelligence